learn-co-curriculum/fewpjs-advanced-asynchrony-overview/README.md

 ## Looking Ahead

-Now that we know how to implement an asynchronous model using `fetch()`, it's time to dig a little deeper into exactly how it works and why.
+Now that we have refreshed how to implement an asynchronous model using `fetch()`, it's time to dig a little deeper into exactly how it works and why.
 We're going to see how we conceptualize the process and replicate it without using `fetch()` at all.
 We'll also gain a stronger understanding of Promises by taking a look at the Promise API.
-By the end, you'll be able to construct asynchronous JavaScript code that is both optimized and lightning fast.
+By the end, you'll be able to rewrite `fetch()` from scratch by yourself.